Make-School-Courses/DevOps-Security/09-AWS/README.md

 - Note: this Requires a credit card.
 - Note: You will get charged if you go over the free service limits!

 ### Create a Billing Alert

+Follow these steps to setup a billing alert to notify you when your account reaches a your spending limit or when the free tier is approaching or exceeds it's usage limits.

-Go to: Billing Dashboard
+- Go to: Billing Dashboard
-Choose: Preferences
+- Choose: Preferences
-Check: Receive Billing Alerts
+- Check: Receive Billing Alerts
-Check: Alert Free Tier Usage Alerts
+- Check: Alert Free Tier Usage Alerts

 ## Security

-Shared Responsibility Model
+AWS uses a Shared Responsibility Model

 - Security are performed by AWS
   - Physical Security